Online multiple hypothesis testing: Simulation studies

-The theory presented in Section~\ref{sec:methods} for provable FDR control requires null $p$-values to be independent of one another (with a weaker condition sufficing for mFDR control). \citet{Robertson2018} explored the performance of online testing rules, including LORD and SAFFRON, when $p$-values are correlated with each other.
-In particular, the test statistics are assumed to come from a multivariate normal distribution where the covariance matrix has ones along the diagonals and off-diagonal entries equal to $\pm 0.5$.
-There was no evidence of FDR inflation when using LORD under a range of non-null distributions, showing empirically that it is robust to reasonable departures from independence.
+The theory presented in Section~\ref{sec:methods} for provable FDR control requires null $p$-values to be independent of one another (with a weaker condition sufficing for mFDR control). {\citet{robertson2022online} explored the performance of online testing rules, including LORD++, SAFFRON and ADDIS, in the setting of platform trials with a common control, which induces positive correlations between the $p$-values for testing concurrent arms.
+There was no evidence of FDR inflation for these algorithms under a range of assumed treatment effects and overlap of control data}. \citet{Robertson2018} {considered the setting where} the test statistics are assumed to come from a multivariate normal distribution where the covariance matrix has ones along the diagonals and off-diagonal entries equal to $\pm 0.5$.
+There was no evidence of FDR inflation when using LORD++ under a range of non-null distributions.
 However, with a two-sided test under a Gaussian alternative, the SAFFRON procedure had an inflated FDR for smaller values of $\pi_1$.
-This inflation persisted and even increased as $T$ increased from 100 to 1000.
+This inflation persisted and even increased as~$T$ increased from 100 to 1000. {For further discussion handling dependent $p$-values, we refer the reader to the end of Section~\ref{subsec:future}}.

-More generally, the simulation studies in~\citet{Robertson2018} also highlighted the value of using `bounded' versions of online testing algorithms.
+The simulation studies in~\citet{Robertson2018} also highlighted the value of using `bounded' versions of online testing algorithms.
 This requires setting an \textit{a-priori} upper bound~$M$ on the number of hypotheses to be tested, so that the $\gamma_t \equiv 0$ for $t>M$, which allows setting $\gamma_t \equiv 1/M$ for $t \leq M$ (for example).
 The bounded versions have a uniformly higher power than the versions presented in Sections~\ref{sec:methods} (with the default choices of $\gamma_t$ given in Section~\ref{subsec:test_gaussian}) which assume no upper bound on~$T$, and empirically a substantial gain can be observed for small~$T$ (i.e.\ $T < 100$).
 Finally, another general observation is that the power advantages of online testing algorithms compared with alpha-spending increase as~$T$ increases.
 Indeed, when~$T$ is small and $\pi_1$ is low, online testing algorithms may no longer be competitive in terms of power.
 We return to this issue in Section~\ref{subsec:future}.